Canada's Danielle Smith shores up Alberta base promising autonomy from Ottawa

 Smith became premier of Canada's main oil-producing province in October after winning the ruling United Conservative Party (UCP) leadership contest with pledges to stand up to overreach by the federal government in Ottawa.

-The Alberta legislature passed the controversial Alberta Sovereignty Act early Thursday morning, allowing Alberta to amend federal laws it dislikes.
+The Alberta legislature passed the controversial Alberta Sovereignty Act on Thursday, allowing Alberta to amend federal laws it dislikes.
 It was changed so that Smith's cabinet could not use it without the approval of a majority of provincial lawmakers, but many experts say it will not survive a legal challenge.

-Data from polling firm Angus Reid, collected last week, showed 48% of Albertans would vote for Smith's UCP versus 44% for the left-leaning New Democratic Party (NDP).
+Data from polling firm Angus Reid Institute, collected last week, showed 48% of Albertans would vote for Smith's UCP versus 44% for the left-leaning New Democratic Party (NDP).
 A late November Leger poll showed the NDP with 47% of support and the UCP with 44%.

 The numbers suggest the Sovereignty Act is not as unpopular within Alberta as it is with the rest of Canada, said Angus Reid president Shachi Kurl.